 Dr. Sharma: The current recommendation is that you can get the vaccines as close together as needed.
 This is a change from the previous recommendation of not giving COVID-19 vaccines within 14 days of providing a Tdap vaccine.
 This was mostly so we could tell which side effects were related to the COVID-19 vaccine.
 Now we have lots of data regarding COVID-19 vaccine side effects, so the new recommendations are clear in saying you can get the vaccines as close together as needed.

 Q: How about other shots in pregnancy like Rhogham?

 Dr. Sharma: Rhogam does not interfere with the immune response to the COVID-19 vaccines and can be given at any time around your vaccinations.

 Dr. Tunde-Byass: Most patients with either high or low-risk pregnancies will benefit from receiving the COVID-19 vaccine and being protected from getting infected.
 Infection with COVID-19 may increase the risks of your pregnancy even further if you are high risk or in the last three months of your pregnancy.
-Please speak with your obstetrician/health care provider about the specific details surrounding your pregnancy to determine if you will benefit from the vaccine if you are concerned.
+Please speak with your obstetrician about the specific details surrounding your pregnancy if you are concerned.

 Q: Is the vaccine safe for both me and my baby while breastfeeding?

 Dr. Sharma: As far as we have seen, the vaccine is safe for you and for the baby while breastfeeding.
 I received my own vaccine while breastfeeding my son.
 There is evidence that you can pass along antibodies in your breast milk to the baby which can help protect the baby too!